duyphong1204/Logseq/pages/Course___College Writing___Week 0___Close-reading.md

 	- In Close-reading (focus on short texts)
 		- do not forget the context
 		- form/content need to both fit into larger context
+- Poem Reading
+	- read the whole thing
+	- do quick research into the context, author, poet, materials
+	- do not trust random sources online (filter out the good stuffs)
+	- check all weird/new words
+	- rearrange lines into normal sentences
+	- make those sentences grammartical (fill the grammar words, missing words)
+	- analyze
+		- identify literary devices, find te message, how the techniques help deliver the message
+		- what are the messages?
+			- how does the form defines the content
 - ---
 - Question
 	- What exactly should I pull out from those references context, and where should I look for each now?